ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Generic Protocol Properties include:

-* Timeout for aborting Connection:
-  This numeric property specifies how long to wait before aborting a Connection during establishment, or after a connection has failed after establishment.
+* Timeout for aborting Connection: This numeric property specifies how long to wait before aborting a Connection during establishment, or before deciding that a connection has failed after establishment.
 It is given in seconds.

 * Abort timeout to suggest to the Remote Endpoint:
   This numeric property